fiffeek/filipmikina.com/content/blog/hyprdynamicmonitors.md

 ## Why I Built My Own

-Extending `pyprland` would have meant dealing with on power-awareness, rewriting its config parser, and restructuring event handling — essentially a partial rewrite.
+Extending `pyprland` would have meant dealing with power-awareness, rewriting its config parser, and restructuring event handling — essentially a partial rewrite.

-Since I wanted full control over configuration, a minimal architecture, and something that survives restarts, suspend/resume cycles, and enabling/disabling a monitor gracefully, I decided to build a dedicated tool instead.
+Since I wanted full control over configuration, a minimal architecture, and something that gracefully survives restarts, suspend/resume cycles, and enabling/disabling a monitor, I decided to build a dedicated tool instead.

 ---